exalt/exalt/README.md

 ### Create a new Project

 You can create a new project by running the `create` command and supplying the project name.
-If you want to create a component library, just pass the `--library` flag to the command.
+This will generate your new project, install the required dependencies, and initialize a new git repository.
+By default `@exalt/toolchain` is used to power your projects build pipeline.
+This can be changed using the `toolchain` option in your exalt.json file.

 ```
 exalt create <app-name>
 ```

-The CLI will create a new project with the supplied name, install all the required dependencies, initialize a git repository, and configure the project.

 ### Run The Application

-The Exalt CLI comes with a built in development server.
-Running the `dev` command will launch a web server, watch your files, and build the app as you make changes.
+While using the default toolchain, the `dev` command will launch a web server, watch your files, and build the app as you make changes.
+As soon as the initial build is complete it will open your app in your default web browser.

 ```
 # Navigate to the project folder